Ran Tao

 • Time-dependent averages of a critical long-range stochastic heat equation. (with Sefika Kuzgun)

-arixv (submitted)
+arxiv (submitted)

-• Fluctuation exponents of the half-space KPZ at stationarity. (with Yu Gu)
+• Fluctuation exponents of the half-space KPZ at stationarity. (with Yu Gu) Journal of Functional Analysis, 290, 7 (2026).

 arxiv, journal